File last modified:

 - Symphonies and chamber music compositions (called “pieces” not “songs”) are normally divided into “movements” (also not “songs”), typically four in number, and typically with Italian names like allegro, “cheerfully,” and adagio, “slowly.”

 - It is conventional to applaud only at the end of the entire composition, and never between the movements.
-Sometimes musicians will take advantage of the brief pause between the movements to adjust the tuning on their instruments if it has slipped slightly during the previous movement.
+Sometimes musicians will take advantage of the brief pause between the movements to adjust the tuning on their instruments if the tuning has slipped slightly during the previous movement.
 For the audience, the brief pause between movements is considered to be reserved for coughing and shuffling and looking at the program to see the name of the next movement, not for applause.
-It's just Not Done.
+It’s just Not Done.

 - Does that mean it is embarrassingly gauche to applaud between movements?